ananyaajay/PRODIGY_GA_01/README.md

 # PRODIGY_GA_01

 # TEXT GENERATION WITH GPT-2 🤖
-This is a simple tool that generates coherent and contextually relevant textbased on a given prompt.
+This is a simple tool that generates coherent and contextually relevant text-based on a given prompt.
 This code fine-tunes a pre-trained GPT-2 language model on custom text data using Hugging Face Transformers.
 It loads the model and tokenizer, processes a text dataset, configures training parameters, and saves the fine-tuned model.
 The script enables personalized language modeling for specific tasks by adapting GPT-2 to new data.

 ## ✓ Features: